Showing posts with label Sculptures. Show all posts

 Image: City of Port Phillip Facebook page

 The Gasworks Arts Park was established on the site of the old South Melbourne (later the Metropolitan) Gas Company works.
 During May and June 1991 the GAS Outdoor sculpture exhibition was held at the park and 'Not without Chomley' was one of the sculptures created for this exhibition.
+The sculpture represents the bond between people and their pet dog, or 'mans best friend'.

 A report in The Age in May 1991 noted the risk of potential vandalism - showing sculpture in a public place has its difficulties - the artists have been rostered on site 24 house a day not to offer guided tours but to protect the works from vandals.
 The City of South Melbourne purchased 'Not without Chomley' in July 1991 and it was the first permanent installation in the Sculpture Park.